We don't just talk cars ... we teach how to buy them.

 Awards included Edmunds.com "Most Significant Award", nomination for the North American Car of the Year as well as the Design of the Year award from the Automobile Journalists Association of Canada.

-There are actually several different ways to buy a used Solstice at the lowest price, and even at wholesale.
+There are actually several different ways to buy a used Solstice at the lowest price, and even at wholesale, although it is more challenging due to fewer models being available.
 You can click on the links to each of the following methods to get the specific instructions.